HOME WISE Uranium Project > Mining & Milling > Issues >

 WildHorse signs cooperation agreement for restart of uranium mining in Hungary

-On August 6, 2008, WildHorse Energy Ltd announced that it has signed an exclusive Cooperation Agreement with Mecsekérc external link, a state owned privatised company, with the aim of restarting uranium mining in the Mecsek Hills, in southern Hungary.
+On August 6, 2008, WildHorse Energy Ltd announced that it has signed an exclusive Cooperation Agreement with Mecsekérc , a state owned privatised company, with the aim of restarting uranium mining in the Mecsek Hills, in southern Hungary.
 The first stage of this cooperation is to complete a technical and economic review of the entire Mecsek Hills area.
 This work will include: It is aimed to complete this work by the end of September 2008 for review with relevant government agencies and community groups.

 WildHorse could open first Hungarian uranium mine in 2010